vesoft-inc/nebula-docs/docs-2.0/nebula-studio/quick-start/st-ug-create-schema.md

 To batch import data into Nebula Graph, you must have a graph schema.
 You can create a schema on the **Console** page or on the **Schema** page of Studio.

+!!! note

-> **NOTE**: You can use nebula-console to create a schema.
+    You can use nebula-console to create a schema.
 For more information, see [Deploy Nebula Graph with Docker Compose ](https://docs.nebula-graph.io/2.0/2.quick-start/3.connect-to-nebula-graph/) and [Get started with Nebula Graph](https://docs.nebula-graph.io/2.0/2.quick-start/4.nebula-graph-crud/).

 ## Prerequisites